edsonayllon/MERN-Authentication/README.md

 **Status**: *In Progress*

-- [ ] Make a user profile page, linked in restricted section
+- [x] Bugfixes from previous versions
+- [x] Create User Settings page
+  - [x] Allow people to logout in that page
   - [ ] Allow users to change their passwords in that page with email confirmation
+  - [ ] Allow users to create and change their username in that page

 ### 2.6 Add Alternative Logins (social)